Master of Arts in Christian Ministry:

 The Master of Arts in Christian Ministry program is designed for men and women seeking further preparation for effective ministry and personal development.
 The M.A.C.M. can be completed with as little as two years of full-time study and up to six years of part-time study.
-Students will develop biblical and theological competence, methods and skills in the practice of ministry, and will cultivate their personal ministerial goals.
-The M.A.C.M. is available in four tracks: General Studies, Arts & Worship, Intercultural Studies, and Pastoral Studies.
+Students will develop biblical and theological competence, methods, and skills in the practice of ministry, and will cultivate their personal ministerial goals.
+The M.A.C.M. is available in four tracks: General Studies, Intercultural Studies, Pastoral Care and Counseling, and Leadership Studies.

 The Intercultural Studies concentration equips leaders with an understanding of God’s mission for the Church and the interpersonal and intercultural communication skills essential for productive ministry in cross-cultural settings at home and abroad.
 The program integrates a range of disciplines and methodologies that inform and affect the task of world evangelization, the planting and nurturing of the Church, and the discipling of God’s people.
 It also trains, empowers, and prepares missionaries and other cross-cultural workers for roles in the intercultural application of theological education, education abroad, chaplaincy, community involvement, and the development of leaders.

-The UGST faculty has set the following objectives for the M.A.C.M. degree with the approval of the board of directors and in conjunction with the Degree Program Standards of the Association of Theological Schools.
+The UGST faculty has identified the following program learning outcomes for the M.A.C.M. degree which are aligned with the Degree Program Standards of the Association of Theological Schools.
 Students will be responsible for demonstrating the achievement of all objectives through the Capstone Project (Internship, Internship Paper, and defense).

-- Produce graduate level biblical and theological reflection from an Apostolic Pentecostal tradition that is in conversation with the context of broader Christianity (ATS: Religious Heritage)
+1. Graduates of the MACM program will be able to produce graduate-level biblical and theological reflection from an Apostolic Pentecostal tradition that is in conversation with the context of broader Christianity.

-- Engage with diverse contexts in which ministry occurs using multiple theoretical perspectives (ATS: Cultural Context)
+2. Graduates of the MACM program will be able to engage with diverse contexts in which ministry occurs using multiple theoretical perspectives.

-- Develop ministry competencies in a discipline related to the student’s sense of calling
+4. Graduates of the MACM program will practice ministry competencies in a discipline related to the student’s sense of calling.

-- Conduct research in the student’s area of specialized ministry
+5. Graduates of the MACM program will conduct research in the student’s area of specialized ministry.